sharon-chx/Algorithm_Learning/README.md

 **2. Graph Search, Shortest Paths, and Data Structures**
 1. Kosaraju’s Two Pass algorithm w Depth First Search algorithm and stack (SCC.txt and test.txt are used)
-2. Dijkstra_Algorithm with heap (dijkstraData.txt is used)
+2. Dijkstra algorithm with heap (dijkstraData.txt is used)